Disc fragmentation and oligarchic growth of protostellar systems in low-metallicity gas clouds: Discussion

-In this work, we have used a single Pop III SN model.
-Multiple Pop III and Pop II progenitors may contribute to metal enrichment of a halo. \citet{Hartwig18} shows that C-normal stars with ${\rm [Mg/C]} > -1$ are likely to form in clouds enriched by multiple progenitors, considering that only a part of Pop III stars explode as a faint SN and other SNe eject metals with similar abundance ratio.
-To compare with simulation results with the abundance pattern of observed EMP stars, we are required to consider multiply enriched gas clouds.
+In this work, we have assumed the elemental abundance of a single Pop III SN model.
+Multiple Pop III and Pop II progenitors can contribute to metal enrichment of a halo. \citet{Hartwig18} shows that C-normal stars with ${\rm [Mg/C]} > -1$ are likely to form in clouds enriched by multiple progenitors.
+To compare with simulation results with the large samples of observed EMP stars, we are required to consider multiply enriched gas clouds.